 This course is the Mental Health Direct Care Internship.
 It provides the students with two aspects of mental health direct care.
 First, it is an overview of the mental health system.
-Included in this is 1) the different professionals within mental health (psychiatrists, psychologists, case managers, psychotherapists), 2) levels of care (from outpatient to hospitalization), 3) political backdrop of mental health care, 4) governmental programs in mental health care (local, state, federal), 5) training in suicide prevention techniques, 6) training in dealing with violent mentally ill patients, and 7) advocacy programs available for mental health care facility where students will gain hands on experience providing direct mental health care.
+Included in this is 1) the different professionals within mental health (psychiatrists, psychologists, case managers, psychotherapists), 2) levels of care (from outpatient to hospitalization), 3) political backdrop of mental health care, 4) governmental programs in mental health care (local, state, federal), 5) training in suicide prevention techniques, 6) training in dealing with violent mentally ill patients, and 7) advocacy programs available for mental health issues.
+Second, it is an internship at a mental health care facility where students will gain hands on experience providing direct mental health care.

-READ070 Fundamentals of Reading Credits: 3
+READ070 Fundamentals of Reading